-- · Supported existing city efforts for necessary upgrades to be made to city-owned historic strucure to support the development of a business concept which compliments and supports additional activation of - Provided a sponsorship for Wednesdays at Winn evening market, which kicked off in August 2020.
-The market draws in over 500 attendees each week and boasts nearly 40 vendors. - Partnered with her Elevated to bring the Workout at Winn wellness series which features yoga, meditation and strength classes for free each week from May through September during the Wednesdays at Winn evening market.
-Over three months in 2020, 230 attendees took part in 12 classes that were offered. - Installed 16 banners, affixed to ornamental light poles surrounding the park that feature Wednesdays at Winn branding. - Installed public art pieces by local digital pop artist, Brandon Gastinell, on the two utility boxes on the east quadrant of the park.
+- · Supported existing city efforts for necessary upgrades to be made to city-owned historic strucure to support the development of a business concept which compliments and supports additional activation of the park. - Provided an annual sponsorship for Wednesday at Winn evening market, which kicked off in August 2020.
+The market draws in over 500 attendees each week and boasts nearly 40 vendors. - Partnered with her Elevated in 2020 and 2021 to bring free health and wellness programming on Wednesday evenings to the park, with 60+ attendees each week. - Installed 16 banners, affixed to ornamental light poles surrounding the park that feature Wednesdays at Winn - Installed public art pieces by local digital pop artist, Brandon Gastinell, on the two utility boxes on the east quadrant of the park.